Mount Banks: Geography

-Description

 The fire trail and the "tail" of Mount Banks.
 This is all towards the south of the mountain.

-An unsealed road, Mount Banks Road, goes from Bells Line of Road to a picnic area about 1 km from the junction.
+An unsealed road called Mount Banks Road goes from Bells Line of Road to a picnic area about 1 km from the junction.
+This road is widely considered a very dangerous road because it is very narrow and steep.
+After rain, the road can get muddy and slippery, and might even become inaccessible even to four-wheel-drive vehicles.
 At this point, vehicular access comes to an end.
 From the picnic area, a walking track makes its way approximately 1 km to the top of Mount Banks, where there is a trigonometric station.
 This is 1062 m above sea level.
 From this point on, there is a fire trail that follows the Explorers Range before terminating above Zobel Gully.
-According to the LPI topographic map, there is an abandoned mine in Zobel Gully, but there is no track to it.
+According to LPI topographic maps, there is an abandoned mine in Zobel Gully, but is not accessible.

 Activities

 The area is popular for bushwalking, with extensive views of the Grose Valley from the lower slopes of the mountain and from the fire trail where it goes close to Banks Wall, about 1 km south of the mountain.
 Photography is also popular because of the extensive views.
 There is no authorised camp site at Mt.
 Banks and camping at this fragile world heritage site is strictly prohibited.